rapidez/docs/src/3.x/theming.md

 ## Javascript

-From `resources/js/app.js`, we automatically import everything.
-Just extend from there.
+We automatically import everything in `resources/js/app.js`, and you can extend from there.
 If you need additional Vue components, read the [readme within the components folder](https://github.com/rapidez/rapidez/blob/master/resources/js/components/README.md).

 ## Blade Directives